Acorn Squash Recipe

 Storage and Reheating

-Store leftover acorn squash in an airtight container in the refrigerator for up to 3 days.
-To reheat, place the squash halves in the oven at 350°F (175°C) until warmed through.
-This dish can also be frozen, but the texture may change slightly upon thawing.
+Store any leftovers in an airtight container in the refrigerator for up to 3 days.
+To reheat, simply place in the oven at 350°F (175°C) until warmed through.
+This dish can also be frozen for up to a month; thaw in the refrigerator before reheating.

 Cooking Mistakes

-- Overcooking the squash can make it mushy.
+– Avoid overcooking the squash to prevent it from becoming mushy.

 Helpful Tips